Preet523/Quant/README.md

-# Quant Strategy Projects
+# Quant Strategy & Risk Projects
-This repository showcases three progressively developed quantitative trading strategies.
-Each project applies a different approach — from momentum to mean reversion to a combined comparative model — with improvements in design, signal logic, and risk management throughout.
+This repository showcases four progressively developed quantitative trading strategies and risk management projects.
+Each project applies a different approach — from momentum to mean reversion to comparative modeling and risk analysis — with improvements in design, signal logic, and portfolio risk controls throughout.

 ## Project Overview
 ### 1. Momentum Backtest

-- First modular backtesting framework
+First modular backtesting framework

 - Implements momentum signals using SMA and volatility